hrzsea/1st-3J-Topolgy-Seminar/index.md

 |                                                                                                          |
 |              6:00pm (TBC)   |             Dinner               |                                        |

+1. All talks will take place in (TBC around Oct.
+18)
 1. This is a 30-min talk as required by the speaker
 2. WIFI:    , PASSWORD: